Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

 \subsubsection{Spectral Analysis of QK and OV Circuits}

-We expect an equal number of positive and negative eigenvalues for a random matrix \citep{tarnowski2022real}.
-However, we observe a significant asymmetry in the eigenvalue distributions of both the QK and OV matrices for our two-head model.
-This asymmetry reinforces our hypothesis that the learned attention mechanisms have developed specialized functions.
-We present the eigenvalue decomposition of the QK and OV matrices in \cref{fig:ov_eigenvalues_layers_1_heads_2,fig:qk_eigenvalues_layers_1_heads_2}, respectively.
+While random matrices typically exhibit symmetric eigenvalue distributions \citep{tarnowski2022real}, the QK and OV matrices in our two-head model display significant asymmetry, reinforcing their specialized functional roles (see \cref{fig:ov_eigenvalues_layers_1_heads_2,fig:qk_eigenvalues_layers_1_heads_2}).
 Furthermore, on the top-right of each subfigures, we report the fraction of positive eigenvalues for each head calculated using the formula $\frac{\sum_{i}\lambda_{i}}{\sum_{i}\abs{\lambda_{i}}}$, where $\lambda_{i}$ are the eigenvalues of the matrix and $\abs{\lambda_{i}}$ are their magnitudes.

 \paragraph{Spectral Properties of QK Circuits}